khush777/RoboProject/README.md

 Robot navigation project in MATLAB
 Deeplearning training project in MATLAB.
 Training an LSTM network on robot sensor dataset for robot navigation.
-The .pdf files show the data processing and network training results.
+Data processing and network training results can be veiewed in the PDF/HTML files.